hunarq/wlabs/README.md

 sssssssssssssssssssssssssssssssss
 sssssssssssssssssssssssssssssssss
 sssssssssssssssssssssssssssssssss
-sssssssssssssssssssssssssssssssss"
+sssssssssssssssssssssssssssssssss

-Ticket Service  provides thefollowing functions:
+Ticket Service  provides the following functions:

-Find the number of seats available within the venue
+-Find the number of seats available within the venue
   Note: available seats are seats that are neither held nor reserved.
-Find and hold the best available seats on behalf of a customer
+-Find and hold the best available seats on behalf of a customer
   Note: each ticket hold should expire within a set number of seconds.
-Reserve and commit a specific group of held seats for a customer
+-Reserve and commit a specific group of held seats for a customer

  Build: